-This condition includes four heart defects that can lead to the circulation of oxygen-poor blood going directly to the body.
+This condition includes four heart defects that can lead to oxygen-poor blood going directly to the body.

 Symptoms include mild to severe cyanosis (a bluish discoloration of the skin due to lack of oxygen in the blood), life-threatening attacks of intense cyanosis due to a rapid drop in oxygen in the blood, and a heart murmur (a sound created by turbulent blood flow through narrowed or leaking heart valves or through abnormal heart structures).

-The diagnosis is suspected based on a characteristic murmur and cyanosis and is confirmed based on the results of echocardiography.
+The diagnosis is suspected based on a characteristic murmur and on the presence of cyanosis and is confirmed based on the results of echocardiography.

 Surgery is required to correct the defect.

 (See also Overview of Heart Defects Overview of Heart Defects About one in 100 babies is born with a heart defect.
 Some are severe, but many are not.
 Defects may involve abnormal formation of the heart's walls or valves or of the blood vessels that enter... read more .)

 A narrowing of the outflow passage from the right side of the heart